EzequielEDL/EzequielEDL/README.md

 </h1>

 </p>
-<h3 align="center">I am full stack developer, proactive person, committed to what I propose myself for the motivation of always learning new technologies and / or fields related to technologies.</h3>
+<h3 align="center">I am full stack developer, a proactive person committed to do what I propose with a big motivation to learn new technologies and improve my knowledge.</h3>

 <a href="#" ><img align="center" src="https://media.giphy.com/media/3HG7JCV0QSVxWYzPAT/giphy.gif" width="40" /> You can see my portfolio here</a>